andrewwippler/WordPress-Containerization-Boilerplate/README.md

 $ docker-compose up
 ```

 Or something along those lines.
+The frontend would call the `http://wordpress` endpoint.

 ## Contributing